 See Set up Communication Connections for information on how to change port setting and how to enable or disable the REST interfaces.

-REST interface documentation
+Built-in REST interface documentation

 The REST interfaces reference documentation is based on the Swagger specification and accessible on the AppMon Server.
 By default, an interactive rendering of the documentation is accessible at